N1kla3/Baobab/cmake/README.md

 ## Documentation for FindANTLR

-The module defines the following variables:
+The module defines the following m_Variables:

 ```
 ANTLR_FOUND - true is ANTLR jar executable is found